GoogleCloudPlatform/bq-backup-manager/README.md

 data_region = "<GCP region to deploy data resources (buckets, datasets, etc> (equals to $DATA_REGION)"
 ```

-##### Configure Cloud Scheduler Service Account

-Terraform will need to grant the Cloud Scheduler account permissions to use parts of the solution.
-If this host project
-never used Cloud Scheduler before, create and run a sample job to force GCP to create the service account.

 ##### Configure Terraform Service Account

-Terraform needs to run with a service account to deploy DLP resources.
-User accounts are not enough.
+Terraform will use a service account to deploy resources.

 This service account name is defined in the "Setup Environment Variables" step and created
 in the "Prepare Terraform Service Account" step.